mojso/Domoticz_scripts/README.md

 Earthquake info from www.seismicportal.eu more detailed information on telegram about the earthquake

-# Venetian Blinds  and Device to control  Blindsv from Dmoticz
+# Venetian Blinds  and Device to control  Blinds from Dmoticz

 file: VenetianBlinds.lua